garymooney/qmuvi/README.md

 # Expressing Quantum Computation Through Generated Art

 Quantum computing is notorious for being unintuitive and difficult to imagine.
-This python module attempts to create some kind of connection between a human observer and the complex workings of quantum algorithms by transforming them into music videos.
+This python module attempts to create some kind of connection between a human observer and the complex workings of quantum computation by transforming quantum algorithms into music videos.

-It's a python library that can be included into your qiskit project and used to convert your quantum circuit into a music video file (in .avi format).
+A python library that can be included into your qiskit project and used to convert your quantum circuit into a music video file (in .avi format).

 Add a barrier to a quantum circuit for each time step to sample the quantum state for, then call the _make_music_video_ method.
 This will create a folder with all of the generated content inside it.